 always having all sufficiency [enough] in all things,

 God’s gifts are sufficient.
 The grace-oriented believer will always have enough of everything to be generous.
 That means that the Christian has the material sufficiency he needs to be liberal with others.
-Therefore, the believer should reduce what one has to have enough to share with others.
+Therefore, the believer should reduce what he has to have enough to share with others.

 The point here is God gives all we need, but not all we want or greed.